lengoctu86/voucher-redemption-management/README.md

 - Component testing using Testcontainers
 - Rest API tesing
 - JUnit service test does should reach over 80% coverage
+- Using proper RDMS Database like MySQL, Postgres...
+- Handle concurrent database update by using Pessimistic or Optimistic Locking
 ```